hank-ehly/get-native.com/docs/post_study_speaking.md

 # POST /study/speaking

-Modify the authenticating users speaking statistics.
+Register the completion of a speaking session.

 ## Example Request